Double copy for massive quantum particles with spin: Double copy for four-point vertices

 Now in this paper we exclusively rely on the color-kinematics duality of amplitudes with distinctly flavored quarks~\cite{Johansson:2015oia,delaCruz:2015dpa}.
-Other QCD amplitudes may be then obtained as linear combinations of suitable relabellings thereof, as illustrated by \eqn{qqqq}.
-In the same way, gravitational amplitudes with identically flavored matter can be defined through relabellings of those with distinctly flavored matter.
+Other QCD amplitudes may be then obtained as linear combinations of suitable relabelings thereof, as illustrated by \eqn{qqqq}.
+In the same way, gravitational amplitudes with identically flavored matter can be defined through linear combinations and relabelings of those with distinctly flavored matter.
 So in the following we concentrate on how the latter are obtained as double copies of distinct-flavor QCD amplitudes.